The Cloisters: Acquisition and deaccessioning

 A specialist museum, the Cloisters regularly acquires new works and rarely sells or otherwise gets rid of them.
 While the Metropolitan does not publish separate figures for the Cloisters, the entity as a whole spent $39 million on acquisitions for the fiscal year ending in June 2012.
 The Cloisters seeks to balance its collection between religious and secular artifacts and artworks.
 With secular pieces, it typically favors those that indicate the range of artistic production in the medieval period, and according to art historian Timothy Husband, "reflect the fabric of daily [medieval European] life but also endure as works of art in their own right".
-In 2011 it purchased the then-recently discovered The Falcon's Bath, a Southern Netherlands tapestry dated c.
+In 2011 it purchased the recently discovered The Falcon's Bath, a Southern Netherlands tapestry dated c.
 1400–1415.
 It is of exceptional quality, and one of the best preserved surviving examples of its type.
 Other recent acquisitions of significance include the 2015 purchase of a Book of Hours attributed to Simon Bening.